 A remarkable national public effort

-Taking part in COVID-19 research is vital to enable effective treatments to be identified, evidenced and made available to NHS patients as quickly as possible.
+Public participation in COVID-19 research is still vital to enable effective treatments to be identified, evidenced and made available to NHS patients.

 In addition, hundreds of thousands of people have signed up to the NHS vaccine research registry - this means they can be contacted by researchers to take part in vaccine studies.
 These continue to be really important, as we strive to find the vaccines that work best for different groups of people.